Linetskii/sand-granulometry/README.md

 * Columns A-H is sample info.
 Please, don't break the order.
 * Columns from I to last is for weights of the fractions, from highest to lowest diameter.

+Then, press "Import Excel file" button in "Add sample" tab.
+Choose the path and open the file.

-Please, use φ units for fractions (mesh diameters) in headers.
+* Please, use φ units for fractions (mesh diameters) in headers.
-You can convert mm or μm to φ using the converter in the Settings tab.
+* You can convert mm or μm to φ using the converter in the Settings tab.
-You can use any weight units or percents.
+* You can use any weight units or percents.

 ## Interface
 ### Add sample tab